Deepender25/Readme-Architect-AI/docs/development/PERFECT_LOGIN_REDESIGN_SUMMARY.md

 │    🟢 GitHub Authentication         │
 │                                     │
 │        Welcome to                   │
-│       AutoDoc AI                    │ ← Gradient text with glow
+│       ReadmeArchitect                    │ ← Gradient text with glow
 │   Connect your GitHub account...    │
 │                                     │
 │  ┌─────────────────────────────────┐ │